MicrosoftDocs/mslearn-aml-labs/labdocs/Lab02.md

 Before you start this lab, ensure that you have completed the *Create an Azure Machine Learning Workspace* and *Create a Compute Instance* tasks in [Getting Started with Azure Machine Learning](Lab01.md).
 Then return to this lab.

-If you previously completed [Getting Started with Azure Machine Learning](Lab01.md), start your your compute instance, connect to **Jupyter**, and open a new terminal.
-Then run the following

 ## Use the Azure Machine Learning SDK to Train and Register Models

 In this task, you'll use code in a notebook to run training scripts as Azure Machine Learning experiments.